gforti/trivia-websockets/README.md

 If the user disconnects then it does not need to wait for that signal.
 The user can rejoin.

+> Be sure that the browser used is up to date.
+On Adorid devices the default web browser might perform better than a 3rd party browser.

 # Setup

 ## Configure your IP address